ra1fh/ggvtogpx/README.rst

 History
 -------

-I wrote the initial OVL file format converter code in 2016.
+I wrote the initial OVL binary file format converter code in 2016.
 The code was imported into
 `GPSBabel <https://www.gpsbabel.org>`_ in January 2016 as ``ggv_bin``
 format.
 In 2022, GPSBabel retired a lot of little used formats, including the ``ggv_bin`` format.
 This repository contains the retired code almost unmodified with as little as possible support code to do OVL to GPX conversion only (no filtering, no other formats supported).

+The OVL ASCII (``ggv_ovl``) format was retired in 2022 in GPSBabel as well.
+The code imported into ggvtogpx is based on the GPSBabel code.